CityU researchers boosted by RMB40 million in mainland funding

 “CityUSRI’s couldn’t achieve this level of success without the unfailing support of all CityU’s academic departments, colleges and schools,” said Professor Lu Jian, Vice-President (Research and Technology).

-“This achievement should also be attributed to the concerted efforts of research staff.
+“This achievement should also be attributed to the concerted efforts of research staff in CityUSRI.
 Our success will help to improve the competitiveness of CityU’s research, and lay a solid foundation for encouraging our researchers to undertake advanced research,” he added.

 Furthermore, CityUSRI is among the first batch of new R&D institutions to be recognised by the Guangdong Provincial Government, which highlights CityUSRI’s success in scientific research, technical R&D, knowledge transfer, innovation and entrepreneurship and incubation.
 The institute is set to become a new type of innovative research centre that brings industry, teaching and research together for further sustainable development.